 Benefits of creating supporting documentation for the UI prototype

 A lot of design companies make the mistake of creating a UI prototype and then sending it to their client thinking they’ve finished.
-Being in the digital industry, we are used to all these digital tools like Invision, but those who aren’t in our industry often prefer other representations of their product like a full-colour presentation of the workflows (how all the screen relate to one another).
+Being in the digital industry, we are used to all these digital tools like Invision, but those who aren’t in our industry often prefer other representations of their product like a full-color presentation of the workflows (how all the screens relate to one another).

 Firstly, this makes our clients feel like they are getting more of a tangible deliverable.
 Secondly, it helps clients to communicate with their internal stakeholders.
 It’s like the difference between buying an ebook on Amazon vs a real book, it’s often more pleasurable to experience a real book.

 Another benefit of the design process is that by documenting we are organizing and storing a lot of the most important information about the product.
 It is actually very difficult to keep all of this information in your head throughout the duration of the design process, particularly given that design evolves rapidly through iteration.